MicrosoftDocs/azure-devops-docs/docs/report/powerbi/access-analytics-excel.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

 1. To get started, Open Excel 2016 (this will work with earlier versions of Excel.
-You will need to have installed the Power Query add-in which you can do from [Microsoft Power Query for Excel](https://www.microsoft.com/download/details.aspx?id=39379&CorrelationId=3f2bb5d7-8db9-4e8f-ad58-bfa2789c877c).
+You'll need to have installed the Power Query add-in which you can do from [Microsoft Power Query for Excel](https://www.microsoft.com/download/details.aspx?id=39379&CorrelationId=3f2bb5d7-8db9-4e8f-ad58-bfa2789c877c).

 2. Create a blank workbook